In this tutorial, we will learn what is @Controller and how to use it in Spring Boot web applications.

 pages.

-By including the spring-boot-starter-web
+By including the spring-boot-starter-web and spring-boot-starter-thymeleaf starters in your

 Spring Boot project, you can quickly set up a web application with the necessary web infrastructure, request